Lecture Notes in Cosmology: Open problems in cosmology

 \section{Open problems in cosmology}

-The fundamental issue in cosmology is to understand what are DM and DE.
-The effort of answering this question makes cosmology, particle physics and quantum field theory (QFT) to merge.
-The ways adopted in order to tackle these problems are essentially the search for particles beyond the standard model and the investigation of new theories of gravity, which in most of the cases are extensions of GR.
+The fundamental issue in cosmology is to understand what DM and DE are.
+The effort to answer this question causes cosmology, particle physics, and quantum field theory (QFT) to merge.
+The methods adopted to tackle these problems are essentially the search for particles beyond the Standard Model and the investigation of new theories of gravity, which, in most cases, are extensions of general relativity.
+For a review dedicated to the challenges to the $\Lambda$CDM model, see \cite{Perivolaropoulos:2021jda}.